John Charles Ardagh

-Major-General Sir John Charles Ardagh KCMG KCIE CB (9 August 1840 – 30 September 1907), was an Anglo-Irish officer of the British Army, who served as a military engineer, surveyor, intelligence officer, and colonial administrator.
+Major-General Sir John Charles Ardagh KCMG KCIE CB (9 August 1840 – 30 September 1907), was a British Army officer, surveyor and colonial administrator.

 Biography

 Early life and education

-Ardagh was the second son of William Johnson Ardagh (1798-1872), vicar of Rossmire, County Waterford, and Sarah Cobbold, of Ipswich.
+Ardagh was the second son of Anglo-Irishman William Johnson Ardagh (1798-1872), vicar of Rossmire, County Waterford, and Sarah Cobbold, of Ipswich.
 After attending school at Waterford, in 1857 Ardagh entered Trinity College, Dublin, intending to follow his father into the church.
 He won a prize in Hebrew and honours in mathematics, but eventually decided on a military career, taking first place in the examinations to enter the Royal Military Academy at Woolwich in 1858, and receiving his commission as a lieutenant in the Royal Engineers, dated 1 April 1859.

 Military engineer

 After training at the Royal School of Military Engineering at Chatham, Ardagh supervised the construction of Fort Popton, one of the new defensive works at Milford Haven, built under the terms of the Defence Act of 1860.

 Early in the American Civil War, when tensions between Britain and the United States where raised as a result of the Trent Affair of November 1861, Ardagh was sent to the colony of New Brunswick to construct a military telegraph line to the St. Lawrence river.
 He embarked on the transport ship Victoria at Queenstown, Ireland on 26 December 1861, but the ship was driven back to the port by storms.
 She sailed again on 13 February 1862, but was only saved from foundering by the exertions of Ardagh and his troops, which enabled her to reach Plymouth on 12 March.
 Ardagh's conduct was highly commended by the Commander-in-Chief, the Duke of Cambridge.

 Ardagh was then placed in charge of the construction of Newhaven Fort.
 Rather than levelling the ground, Ardagh blended the fort into the contours of the land; it was also the first British fort built largely of concrete.
 Ardagh also designed an "Equilibrium Bridge" which was raised and lowered a drawbridge by means of counterweights.
 After further employment on other defence works, in April 1868 he was appointed secretary of Sir Frederick Grey's committee to report on the fortifications under construction, and in September 1869 he accompanied Sir William Jervois on a tour of inspection of the defence works at Halifax and Bermuda.

 In February 1871, Ardagh witnessed German troops entering Paris following France's defeat in the Franco-Prussian War.
 Ardagh made a study of the defences of Paris, and later of Belfort and Strasbourg.
 He then spent three months in Malta, and a year at Chatham, before being promoted to captain on 3 August 1872.
 He attended the Staff College from February 1873, passing his final examinations in December 1874.